energy benchmarking

 Energy Benchmarking in US Hospitals Cover Image

-Learn how your health care facility’s energy reduction efforts compare to national benchmarks with this new report — utilizing data collected from nearly 1,000 general medical and surgical hospitals from around the country.
+For Authorities Having Jurisdiction.
+This report shares national benchmarks for health care facilities’ energy use and reduction efforts — utilizing data collected from hundreds of general medical and surgical hospitals from around the country between 2018 and 2022.

 Why isn’t this available in print?
 In support of our global sustainability and decarbonization initiatives, ASHE is reducing print offerings for certain publications.
 Questions may be directed to the ASHE team at ashe@aha.org.